Welcome to "Future of the City Centre"

 Future of the City Centre, Pretoria, South Africa

-The third symposium will be hosted by the University of South of Africa in September 2019.
-It explores the ways in which Pretoria as one of the three capital cities is retaining a vibrant city centre.
+The third symposium was hosted by the University of South of Africa in September 2019.
+It explored the ways in which Pretoria is repositioning itself as a sustainable 'global capital city' with a vibrant city centre.

-Future of the City Centre, Joao Passoa, Brazil
+Future of the City Centre, Joao Pessoa, Brazil

 The fourth and final symposium will be held in the easternmost city in the Americas, in the Paraiba region of Brazil.
 Designated a UNESCO 'creative city', it seeks to balance heritage and modernity in the city centre.
 The meeting will be held in March 2020, hosted by the University of Paraiba.